caged/maptime/oregon-fire/script.md

 ### Notes
 * Metadata isn't basically nonexistent.
 Probably around here somewhere http://www.oregon.gov/ODF/Pages/index.aspx
 * NFCA - No Fire Crew Action
-* 1.7% of fires have no description.
+* About 12% of fires have no description and location.